rmiyashiro/CandyCaneId/README.md

   that doesn't involve a DOM change.
 - If the extension seems to be misbehaving, try double-clicking on the "CandyCaneId" title in the extension dropdown to factory reset it.

+## FAQ

+- Why 4 colors?
+    - I originally started with 3, one per section of the ObjectId, and then threw in the age color on the tip.
+In testing, I felt like 3 colors made it too easy for collisions to happen.
+But I also wanted to keep the number of bands as small as possible under the assumption that this would make a particular color pattern easier to recognize and remember.
+I also liked the idea of the color bands correlating with the actual structure of the ObjectId.
+That said, it would be interesting to experiment with different colors/patterns to see what is most distinguishable.
+- Why not replace the ObjectId text itself with something even more memorable, like a short word or phrase?
+    - Since ObjectIds can appear in many places where this extension can't reach (e.g. local files, Slack or other programs), I felt it was important that the actual hexadecimal text of the ObjectId remain intact so it can still be compared outside the browser.
+Otherwise this would only add confusion.